Njabulo-Mbuli/Rogo/README.md

 ### `npm run scss`

-This will make sure that any changes you make to the sass folder will be reflected for all files that are affect in the css folder.
+This will make sure that any changes you make to the sass folder will be reflected for all the corresponding files in the css folder.
 Run this if you want to save loads of time...

+**Note: This will lock up the terminal window while it is running, so open another terminal window if you need to keep using the terminal.s

 ### `npm run eject`